+Instead I got this.
 I’m just keeping it real, folks.

 Yes, while the photos only show one, I sunburned two hand prints into my leg.
 So wearing skirts was out, and not just for vanity’s sake.
 Any time the sun hit my legs, it felt like they went up in fire.
 Between that and the excruciating swelling and limping I was experiencing from the burn to my legs, I was like Lucy in Hollywood, when she got the really bad sunburn and modeled in the Don Loper fashion show.
 So I had to wear pants the rest of the time we were in Hawaii to protect my skin.
 There went my vintage Hawaiian photo dreams!
 And, yes, you can still see the hand print tan two months later.

 So what with my photo plans busted, I just said screw it and tried to enjoy the rest of my vacation in plain jane jeans and yoga pants.
 I didn’t care a scrap if my vintage ‘do got soaked in the pool, because I didn’t sport one.
 Red lipstick?
 How can you keep red lipstick on when you’re snorkeling?
 And all those gorgeous vintage and vintage-styled shoes I brought?
 They went right back into the suitcase.
 Except for one pair.
 My shoes in their native habitat of a Maui beach.

 We did some of the typical things on Maui.
-Consumed copious mai tais (this one was at Mama’s Fish House.)
+Consumed copious mai tais at Mama’s Fish House.
 Trust me, while some call this restaurant a tourist trap, they’re smoking crack.
 Very busy.
 Very expensive.
 But on a gorgeous beach, with stellar food.
 I don’t eat fish.
 I ate fish and I wanted to lick my plate clean (ono [the fish] is ono [the Hawaiian word for mmm, good.]).
 The menu even tells you what boat, what boat captain, and where in the islands your fish was caught.
 Favorite restaurant on the island.
 And saw many a Hawaiian sunset.

 And things I won’t post photos of like…